florath/rmtoo/Readme.rst

 To use rmtoo, other software packages must be installed.

 rmtoo is written in python.
 At least version 2.7 of python is needed.
-(Starting with version 24 python 3 will be supported.)
+Starting with version 24 python >3.4 is also supported.

 When you want to create LaTeX or PDF documentation, LaTeX is needed.